kennyalive/blog/content/post/my-20-year-old-program.md

 What I'm less happy about is when these systems are not only used to deliver the code to your computer but, in a sense, increasingly become part of your program.
 This directly affects your software.
 Businesses have dedicated resources to participate in this networking.
 But for my personal projects, I want to focus on implementing my todo list.
 And to minimize occasions when I must react to external events.

 I wish the existing systems were less assertive about what you should do with a source code you get from the internet.
 A popular model nowadays is that your program does not contain the source code of external libraries and downloads them as part of the build process.
-Other models go out of flavor and, in general, are frowned upon.
+Other models go out of favor and, in general, are frowned upon.

 The plan for my recent trip was to do some work during the flight.
 Earlier, I synced the project and initiated the build, which downloaded and built the dependencies so subsequent builds could work offline.
 It worked, and I made good progress.
 But not on the way back.
 At some point, I missed the key (economy class, you know) and maybe initiated a build clean-up or something similar.
 The full rebuild tried to fetch dependencies from the internet, and that's one example of how this does not work.

-For the long-term survivability of the program, dependency on the external source is a weak link, even with a stable network connection. github.com is a popular place.
+For the long-term survivability of the program, dependency on the external source is a weak link, even with a stable network connection. *github.com* is a popular place.
 Arguably, it is the biggest code site in the world, and it is a shame that it has this name.
 Not everyone likes git (I do); why not come up with a more inclusive name?
-If Microsoft buys *code.com* domain for one billion dollars, I won’t be able to build my archived hobby projects that assume that github.com is a universal constant.
+If Microsoft buys *code.com* domain for one billion dollars, I won’t be able to build my archived hobby projects that assume that *github.com* is a universal constant.
 Instead of enjoying playing with code, I will spend the evening fixing build scripts.
 Who wants such a life?

 ![q3fantasy program](/20-year-program/q3fantasy-demo.jpg)
 *Q3Fantasy program is a Quake3 map renderer written before Quake 3 source code was released in 2005.
 Does not support curved surfaces, and sky, and mirrors, and doors, and probably other features too.
 Linker error.
 I had to rebuild jpeg library which was bundled with the project.
 20 minutes fix.*